theam/workshop-eLLMental/README.md

 - `src/main/resources`: This folder contains the application configuration files.
   - `application.yml`: A configuration file for setting up environmental variables.
-  - `The Pragmatic Programmer - Dave Thomas, Andy Hunt.txt`: Sample documentation file.
+  - `The Pragmatic Programmer - Chapters 1 to 4.txt`: Sample file to be ingested.

 ### Step 3: Setting up the development environment